Today I celebrate 2 years without drinking. It is an achievement I am particularly proud of.

-Whilst the physical benefits of not drinking for 18 months are clear, it’s actually the clarity and focus that’s been most beneficial.
+Whilst the physical benefits of not drinking are clear, it’s actually the clarity and focus that’s been most beneficial.

 I have been able to cultivate a passion, express myself creatively and launch a new web site sharing my journey to help and inspire others.

 Meditation has played a part in the lifestyle change.
 Slowing the pace of the day down gives you the opportunity to consider that there is another option.

 The break from drinking was probably the most important piece of the jigsaw.
 It would have been much more difficult to achieve the weight loss and health & fitness improvements whilst drinking.

 The temptation could lead back to the same ingrained behaviours and patterns.